andrew/ultimate-awesome/README.md

 - [awesome-vertica](https://github.com/vertica/awesome-vertica) - A curated list of awesome Vertica libraries, tools and resources.
 - [apprenticeship](https://github.com/WenyanLiu/apprenticeship) - A notebook of awesome privacy protection,federated learning, fairness and blockchain research materials.
 - [awesome-resources](https://github.com/wmarzouki/awesome-resources) - Participants  of Bertelsmann Technology Scholarship created an awesome list of resources and they want to share it with the world, if you find illegal resources please report to us and we will remove.
-- [awesome-ai-video](https://github.com/xaramore/awesome-ai-video) - A curated list of awesome AI tools for video editing, generation, enhancement, and more.
 - [MRCPapers](https://github.com/ZhengZixiang/MRCPapers) - Worth-reading paper list and other awesome resources on Machine Reading Comprehension (MRC) and textual Question Answering (QA). 机器阅读理解与文本问答领域值得一读的论文列表和其他相关资源集合.
 - [awesome-chaos-engineering](https://github.com/adriannovegil/awesome-chaos-engineering) - Awesome chaos engineering page.
 - [awesome-webflow](https://github.com/aleksandarbasara/awesome-webflow) - A curated list of awesome Webflow tutorials, templates, websites, and other resources.